top of page

 • The mostly automated interpretation process allows input by the interpreter at key stages in order to create a robust and horizon consistent interpretation.
 Instead of autotracking horizons one by one - it effectively autotracks all horizons at the same time.
 The whole interpretation process takes just a few days, the actual time obviously being dependent on data quality and the size of the 3D survey.
 I continue to be surprised by how well PaleoScan performs in poor quality areas.

-• PaleoScan does not use AI – it uses very clever French algorithms and HI (Human Intelligence).
+• PaleoScan does not use AI for horizon interpretation – it uses very clever algorithms

 • PaleoScan also includes a wealth of other interpretation functionality, for example a very useful data manipulation tool which allows one to change the orientation of a 3D seismic survey in a matter of minutes, for example to be orthogonal to a dominant fault trend.
 How often have you wanted to do that?